← Back to showcase

 TropeLit is a romance book discovery platform organized the way readers actually choose books: by trope, tone, and content comfort, with a website and Android app backed by one shared API.

+The problem.
 Romance readers pick books by trope and content boundaries, but mainstream book sites organize by broad genre.
 Darkness levels, endings, and content notes live scattered across reviews and social threads.

+The solution.
 A searchable catalog with a trope and genre taxonomy, clear content ratings, a community glossary of reader shorthand, and full feature parity between web and Android.

 Screenshots